-In 2013, we will investigate spatially embedded graphs.
+In 2014, we will investigate links in spatially embedded graphs, and possibly in planar graphs as well.
 We will use methods from geometric topology as well as graph theory.
 Good introductory sources include Chapter 8 of Colin Adam's Knot Book, as well as any graph theory book that discusses Kuratowski's Theorem (texts by Rienhard Diestel and Douglas West are good).

 There is no specific prerequisite background for working in my group, aside from strong mathematical maturity.
 It would, however, not hurt to have some experience with topology, graph theory, knot theory or LaTex.

 Joel Foisy's REU group history:

 2013: we ended up studying a purely graph theoretic idea: weakly diameter m critical graphs.
 The main paper is in the editing stages, but hopefully will be completed soon: On weakly diameter-m-critical graphs,

 2012: Two topics.
 (Papers are still being edited, the first one has some deep issues that I hope will soon be resolved, the second is in the hands of one of the student authors and hopefully will be submitted very soon): the generalized conflict graph,